david284/MMC-SERVER/UserData.md

 ### appSettings.json

-For normal operation this is expected to be transparent to the user, however it is also possible to change this to a custom location (even a different drive), using a `"customUserDirectory"` setting - but this should be treated as an 'advanced' level option
+For the majority of installs, where the user data is stored is expected to be transparent to the end user
+However it is also possible to change this to a custom location (even a different drive), using a `"customUserDirectory"` setting - but this should be treated as an 'advanced' level option

 In the appSettings.json file there is a `"userDataMode"` setting - by default this is 'APP', and the user data will be stored as described above
 Hoever, if this userDataMode setting is changed to 'CUSTOM', then the MMC will expect a `“customUserDirectory"` setting in the appSettings.json file, which would point to this new location